Neel14-stack/Assignment/Part2/dbms vd rdms.md

 - FACT TABLE is summerized data stored in a star schema under data mart
 - A data mart can consist of one start sechema or multiple start schema
 - dimension are descriptive in nature which is a part of star schema
+- fact tbale consist of foreign key
+- while dimension table consist of primay key
+- first we design dimension table and then fact tbale comes into the picture
+- SNOWFLAKE sceme is extension of dimension (we have chlid and parental chain in snowflake)
+- snowflake schema leds us to database instead of dataware house
+- dont create too many snowflake schema, we have to prevent creating snowflake schema

 Q. difference between mysql and oracle, bcz mysql is not good for production . so is oracle good for produciton . like client - server architecture ?